 Payment method preferences are diverse and vary regionally.
 To expand global reach, businesses have to stay on top of how and when their customers prefer to pay.
-That could mean offering one-click checkout in some markets, local payment methods like Interac in others, or installment plans in regions where buy now, pay later options are popular.
+That could mean offering one-click checkout in some markets, local payment methods like iDEAL in others, or instalment plans in regions where buy now, pay later options are popular.

-However, it's not just about increasing the number of payment options-businesses need to ensure that they're surfacing the right ones, too.
-Ninety-three percent of customers said it was important for a website to provide the common payment methods in their country, and 81% said they would frequently abandon their cart if their preferred payment method wasn't available.
+However, tailoring your payments experience isn't just about increasing the number of payment options-businesses need to ensure that they're surfacing the right ones, too.
+Ninety-five percent of customers said it was important for a website to provide the common payment methods in their country, and 86% said they would frequently abandon their cart if their preferred payment method wasn't available.